NicholasLiu97/orbital-asbg/README.md

 Last week of July
 - Research on photon unity networking
+- Milestone 3 preparation

 By 1st week of August
 - Complete game prototype with game menu and game guide

 August
 - Implement game in online multiplayer mode
-- upgrade graphics if time permits
+- Upgrade graphics if time permits

 By end August
 - Finalize game and ensure 2 players can play on 2 different laptops
+- Splashdown preparation